Our lives are in our works:

 Our next collection completed the following year, Pathways (2011), was compiled in the same way: twelve Asides were selected and their visual completion painted by VG.
-The difference this time was that we decided to incorporate soundscape effects with downloaded music samples, which we would then modified to our requirements.
-We then finished Follies, (2013) our third collaboration, and, although again following the same twelve piece format, it is more adventurous in style and content.
+We then finished Follies, (2013) our third collaboration, and, although again following the same twelve-piece format, it is more adventurous in style and content.
 VG used sculpture in her Scapes for the first time and PA experimented further with layout for visual effect in his Asides.
 Alcoves followed in 2014, a mainly acrylic-based collection, before a four-year hiatus due to other commitments prevented us from further work.
 2018 saw us back together and able to collaborate again.
-Consequently, we have just published our fifth collection Threads (2019), a work celebrating the materiality of embroidery in a variety of media.
-A sixth collection Thresholds has just been completed and will be the final collection in the set to appear on the website.
+Consequently, we published our fifth collection Threads (2019), a work celebrating the materiality of embroidery in a variety of media.
+A sixth collection Thresholds (2022) has just been completed and will be the final collection in the set to appear on the website.
 We both agree that we have taken the art project as far as we can and have, consequently, decided it is completed and has expressed our intended aims.
 We think of it as our on-line gallery to share with those who happen to browse through.

 Although we are now going our separate artistic ways to pursue new adventures and genres, we have decided - in a contradictory way that appeals to us - to finish with an introduction.
 So, we have completed a final collection named Mosaics - An Introduction, which we will put into an exhibition planned for next year (2023), but which will not appear on this website.
 If the exhibition generates any interest in our work, visitors there will be steered to this virtual gallery to see the rest of what we have done.